-Monitoring: We continuously assess weather conditions and environmental factors throughout the day and night.
+Monitoring: We continuously assess weather conditions and environmental factors throughout the day and night

-Shelter-in-Place: If conditions become hazardous but not life-threatening (e.g., heavy rain, high wind), campers remain in the classroom.
+Shelter-in-Place: If conditions become hazardous but not life-threatening (e.g., heavy rain, high wind), campers remain in their cabins.
+Overnight and Day campers may be moved to the Dining Hall for added protection.